- Aim/Focus

 -

-Are there rules on random sampling and testing for the compliance monitoring?
+Are there rules on random sampling and testing for the conformity monitoring?

 Possible answers